Get Started with myON (Students)

 You will see a few book ideas at the top of the page.
 The book shown will change after a few seconds, but you can also use the arrows to see the next or last book.

-You will also see many categories of recommended books, including Books in your ZPD (your reading range), top picks, books popular with students in your year and books about the topics you chose as interesting to you.
+You will also see many categories of recommended books, including books in your ZPD (your reading range), top picks, special collections, books popular with students in your year and books about the topics you chose as interesting to you.
 Choose the arrow in a row to see more books.

 You can select the drop-down list in the last "Because I Like" group of recommended books to choose a different category.